Jack Cruise: Latter Years

-Jack Cruise was one of the last performers to survive the impact of T.V.
-Managing the successful Holiday Hayride productions throughout the 60's &70's.His final production was the Panto Aladdin at the Olympia Theatre on Christmas 1978.
-In 1979 he had agreed to produce and appear in Summer revue in Butlins Mosney but he died on May 1979.
-As with the old theatre adage 'The show must go on ' Dublin Comedian Danny Cummins stood on for Jack and the shows in Butlins went ahead.
+Jack Cruise was one of the last performers to survive the increasing influence of television, managing the successful Holiday Hayride productions throughout the 1960s and 70s.
+His final production was the pantomime Aladdin at the Olympia Theatre on Christmas 1978.
+In 1979 he had agreed to produce and appear in Summer revue in Butlin's Mosney but he died in May 1979.
+As per the old theatre adage "the show must go on", Dublin Comedian Danny Cummins stood in for Cruise and the shows in Butlin's went ahead.